-3. Have an Eastern Cooperative Oncology Group (ECOG) performance status <
+3. Have an Eastern Cooperative Oncology Group (ECOG) performance status < 2; (for

 months of chemo-radiation and who have no standard of care.

-5. Includes subjects with metastatic disease who must have failed approved standard
+6. Subjects with metastatic disease who have failed one or more approved standard

 therapies that have a modest or marginal impact on survival is not required as long as